 How to fake a job reference

-You probably want to fake a job reference for a previous position to make a good impression on potential employers such as hiding a previous termination, misrepresenting professional responsibilities or accomplishments, or simply making you appear more qualified than you actually are.
+You probably want to fake a job reference for a previous position to make a good impression on potential employers, such as by hiding a previous termination, misrepresenting professional responsibilities or accomplishments, or simply making you appear more qualified than you actually are.
 Even though this is unethical and can have serious consequences if found out, it still happens a lot in the job search and application processes.

+How to fake a job reference